Stress fracture: Diagnosis

 X-rays usually do not show evidence of new stress fractures, but can be used approximately three weeks after onset of pain when the bone begins to remodel.
 A CT scan, MRI, or 3-phase bone scan may be more effective for early diagnosis.

 MRI appears to be the most accurate diagnostic test.

 Tuning forks have been advocated as an inexpensive alternative for identifying the presence of stress fractures.
 The clinician places a vibrating tuning fork along the shaft of the suspected bone.
 If a stress fracture is present, the vibration would cause pain.
-This test has a low positive likelihood ratio and a high negative likelihood ratio meaning it should not be used as the only diagnostic method.
+This test has a low positive likelihood ratio and a high negative likelihood ratio, meaning that it produces both false positive diagnoses and false negative diagnoses, so it should not be used as the only diagnostic method.

 Prevention

 Altering the biomechanics of training and training schedules may reduce the prevalence of stress fractures.
 Orthotic insoles have been found to decrease the rate of stress fractures in military recruits, but it is unclear whether this can be extrapolated to the general population or athletes.
 On the other hand, some athletes have argued that cushioning in shoes actually causes more stress by reducing the body's natural shock-absorbing action, thus increasing the frequency of running injuries.
 During exercise that applies more stress to the bones, it may help to increase daily calcium (2,000 mg) and vitamin D (800 IU) intake, depending on the individual.